Jeanne Duval: Early years

-Baudelaire encountered Duval at the age of 21, while she was approximately 22, if she was born in 1820.
-If she had been born in 1827, then Duval would have been only 15 when they met.
+In April 1842, Baudelaire was 21 years old and met Jeanne Duval when she was 23.

 In 1843, Duval lived with her mother at 6 rue de la Femme-sans-tête, a more refined location than Baudelaire's residence at the Hôtel Pimodan.
 During the early 1840s, Duval and Baudelaire started to appear together in Baudelaire's bohemian circles, which included visits to artist's studios like that of Honoré Daumier.

 Two years after their initial meeting, Duval and Baudelaire decided to move in together.
 They cohabited for several years, during which Baudelaire provided financial support to her, although his family lawyer, Ancelle, managed his finances.
 Their apartments "were furnished in oriental style, with Eastern rugs and hangings as a suitable setting for her dusky beauty".

-Baudelaire sought to cultivate Duval to make her a more intellectually stimulating companion.
+Baudelaire sought to cultivate Jeanne Duval to make her a more intellectually stimulating companion.
 Significant abuse and instability marked their relationship.
-Baudelaire struck Duval, fracturing her skull with a vase, sold her jewellery and furniture, and drove her into debt; meanwhile, Duval betrayed Baudelaire and took out loans in his name for alcohol and drugs.
-In their relationship, Duval frequently maintained a sense of power over Baudelaire, even amidst the abuse.
+Baudelaire struck Jeanne Duval, fracturing her skull with a vase, sold her jewellery and furniture, and drove her into debt.
+Although the evidence is lacking, some claim that during this time, Jeanne Duval took out loans in his name for alcohol and drugs.
+Without confidences that one or the other would have made, some imagine, in their relationship, Jeanne Duval frequently maintained a sense of power over Baudelaire, even amidst the abuse.

 In June 1845, Baudelaire made an attempt on his life in a café while seated next to Duval.
-Yet, Baudelaire bequeathed his inheritance to Duval in his will, referring to her as his "joy and repose".
+Yet, Baudelaire bequeathed his inheritance to Jeanne Duval in his will, referring to her as his "joy and repose".